marc-gilles/marc-gilles.github.io/content/publication/gilles-2024-animbehav/index.md

 ---
-title: Can Chicks Smell Their Parents?
-No Evidence of Olfactory Parent Recognition in a Shorebird
+title: Can chicks smell their parents?
+No evidence of olfactory parent recognition in a shorebird
 authors:
 - Marc Gilles
 - Sama Zefania